victorlenerd/python_dsa/README.md

-## Algorithm and Data Structures In Python
+# Algorithm and Data Structures In Python

+	* Linked List
+	* Stack